Mutual Information for Explainable Deep Learning of Multiscale Systems: Design with Explainable Black-Box Surrogates

 \section{Design with Explainable Black-Box Surrogates}

-Like all DNNs, GINNs are black boxes that lack a clear functional relationship between inputs and outputs.
+Like all deep neural networks, GINNs are black boxes that lack a clear functional relationship between inputs and outputs.
 MI-based GSA aids in interpreting and explaining their predictions, thereby enabling the use of black-box surrogates in simulation-based decision-making, including the closure of engineering design loops to facilitate rapid prototyping.

 We validate the first-order MISI rankings discussed in \cref{sec:rankings_testbed}, and then use these rankings to explore subregions of the original parameter space that deliver high values of the effective electrolyte conductivity, $\keff$.
-Subsequent effect rankings within this parameter subspace suggest follow-up simulations or novel laboratory experiments, resulting in further refinements to the design of nanoporous electrodes for EDLCs.
+Subsequent effect rankings within this parameter subspace suggest follow-up simulations or novel laboratory experiments, resulting in further refinements to the design of nanoporous electrodes for electrical double-layer capacitors.